ChicagoAcademyofSciences/data-cleaning/workflows/FIC-matching.markdown

 [@ekrimmel](https://github.com/ekrimmel) created a dataset composed of all FIC specimen records and all unmatched catalog records.
 To get this set, data from the original catalog books was filtered by any row where the catalog number did not occur in the inventory specimen data and where the *Collection* was "malacology," "invertebrate," or null.
 This was then combined with all inventory data rows where the catalog number was "FIC," and formatted as an Excel spreadsheet.
 Rows representing a record from the original catalog books were colored white, and rows representing an inventoried specimen were blue, making it easy to visually distinguish matches between a white row and a blue row.

 > Our original catalog book data has not been cleaned and formatted in the same way we do for inventory specimen data.
 For the purposes of FIC matching, sorting would be more effective with more standardized data, however we decided the benefits of cleaning up the original catalog data did not outweigh the extra time required.
-OpenRefine could be a better tool to work with this less stanrdized dataset, but we decided that the visual cues (e.g. coloring rows based on provenance) in Excel were more helpful than the enhanced faceting and filtering functionality in OpenRefine.
+OpenRefine could be a better tool to work with this less standardized dataset, but we decided that the visual cues (e.g. coloring rows based on provenance) in Excel were more helpful than the enhanced faceting and filtering functionality in OpenRefine.

 Malacology FIC matching was conducted by [@samuelhowes24](https://github.com/samuelhowes24) using [this spreadsheet](../working-files/Mala_FICMatch_2017-07-05.xlsx).